 5. Brobosan – Java

 In this ritual, the family will walk under the coffin.

-Brobosan means ‘breaking through’, which is alternating three times under a coffin that is being lift up high.
+Brobosan means ‘breaking through, which is alternating three times under a coffin that is being lifted up high.

-After the ubo rampe already done, there will be a speech from the representative of the family.
+After the Ubo Rampe is already done, there will be a speech from the representative of the family.

-The implementation has done by the closest family, and led by the eldest male family member.
+The implementation was done by the closest family and led by the eldest male family member.

-This tradition is closely relate to the wisdom of the Javanese, which refers to a filial attitude towards their parents or ancestors.
+This tradition is closely related to the wisdom of the Javanese, which refers to a filial attitude towards their parents or ancestors.

-Closest families, such as children and grandchildren, do wasteful based on the Javanese proverb “mikul dhuwue mendhem jero” which means always upholding and remembering the services of people who have passed away.
+Closest families, such as children and grandchildren, do wasteful based on the Javanese proverb “Mikul dhuwur mendhem jero” which means always upholding and remembering the services of people who have passed away.